“Great cities have great parks.” — Scott Martin, the City of Chattanooga’s new Administrator for its also very new Parks & Outdoors Department.

 He’s not wrong.
 New York City has Central Park, one of the most extraordinarily well-maintained parks in the US, San Francisco has Golden Gate Park, San Diego has Balboa Park… we could go on.

 That’s why Martin + his team are beginning a nine-month park planning process to reinvent Chattanooga as “a city in a park.”
 The best part?
 Every single citizen in Chattanooga can contribute.

 - Nine months of consulting, planning + getting community feedback

-- The plan goes to City Council for adoption
+- Then, the plan goes to City Council for adoption

-- Figure out funding + put the plan into action
+- Finally, the department will figure out funding + put the plan into action

 If you’re thinking that nine months seems long, you may be shocked to hear that it’s actually like pressing “fast forward” on the planning process — according to Martin, Vancouver, Canada’s Parks + Rec plan took four years to create.